soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Whiteboard design session/WDS trainer guide - Predictive Maintenance for remote field devices.md

 1. How do you connect devices one at a time?

     Connect single devices for rapid testing and building small proofs of concept.
 Since Azure IoT Central uses Azure IoT Hub under the covers, you use the [Azure IoT Hub Device Provisioning Service (DPS)](https://docs.microsoft.com/azure/iot-dps/about-iot-dps) to manage device registration and connections.

     The first step is to create a device template in IoT Central.
 This template defines the device metadata, such as properties and telemetry fields, that are common to one or more IoT devices you connect to IoT Central.
 The next step is to select the template and add a new real device.
 The options here are to add a simulated device that IoT Central manages and uses to generate simulated telemetry or a real device.
 Real devices represent IoT devices that you connect to IoT Central through application code, or credentials flashed to the device.
 Finally, select the real device in IoT Central and click Connect to display the connection details, Scope ID, Device ID, and Device Primary key.
-These values are used with the `dps-keygen` command-line [key generator utility](https://github.com/Azure/dps-keygen) to generate a shared access signature (SAS) connection string:

-    `dps-keygen -di:<Device ID> -dk:<Primary or Secondary Key> -si:<Scope ID>`

-    Use the connection string on your device to connect to IoT Central.
+This information is used to register the device with the DPS which then forwards the necessary connection information to the device.

 2. How do you connect multiple devices at scale?
 What options are there to secure device connections?

     There are two types of device authentication you can use when connecting devices.
 For testing and development, use shared access signature (SAS) connection strings.
 For production workloads, use industry-standard X.509 certificates.

-    SAS device keys are generated using the `dps-keygen` command-line [key generator utility](https://github.com/Azure/dps-keygen), along with the group Primary Key value from the Device Connection page under Administration in IoT Central, and the unique, lower-case Device ID for each device you add in bulk:

-    `dps-keygen -mk:<Primary_Key(GroupSAS)> -di:<device_id>`

     Flash each IoT device with the Scope ID (also found in the Device Connection page), Device ID, and the generated SAS key.
 When turned on, the device will connect to DPS to retrieve its IoT Central registration information, then connect to the IoT Central application.